JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 # Running the workflow - individual steps

 These steps are documented as if you are running all split gal4 and MCFO from scratch.
-If you are adding a new LM dataset, for example, you need not run the old LM script, and you need not regenerate any of the EM MIPs metadata files.
+If you are adding a new LM dataset, for example, you need not run the old LM scripts, and you need not regenerate any of the EM MIPs metadata files.

 These docs pre-date the Annotator Gen1 MCFO dataset!
 That dataset is at least as big as all the existing data, and all running times are at least double if that dataset is included.

 ## Step 0: generate MIPs metadata

+These files will be uploaded to S3 for use by the website.
+They are not used in performing the precomputed searches.

 **Run:**
 - authentication token into JACSTOKEN variable